Carstairs railway station: Electrification

-The route to Edinburgh was not part of the 1970s scheme; however, it was included as part of the late 1980s ECML scheme, with electric services starting to use the line in 1989 (before the main East Coast Main Line (ECML) electric services started).
+The route to Edinburgh was not part of the 1970s scheme; however, it was included as part of the late 1980s East Coast Main Line (ECML) scheme, with electric services starting to use the line in 1989.

-Remodelling of Carstairs Junction, 2023
+Remodelling of Carstairs Junction (2023)

-Network Rail temporarily closed the station from 4 March to 30 May 2023 as part of a major upgrade to the junction south of the station in order to make it more reliable and better able to cope with future passenger and freight demands.
+Network Rail closed the station temporarily from 4 March to 30 May 2023, as part of a major upgrade to the junction south of the station; this was to make it more reliable and better able to cope with future passenger and freight demands.

 New track sections, overhead lines, signalling and telecoms were installed, with improvements to station platforms, embankments and drainage across the junction.
-This will see line speeds through Carstairs increased significantly, a freight loop capable of holding trains of up to 775 m, as well as allow possibilities for the station to become more accessible in the future, as no step free access from platform to street is currently available.
+This would see line speeds through Carstairs increased significantly, a freight loop capable of holding trains of up to 775 m and allowing possibilities for the station to become more accessible in the future, as no step free access from platform to street is currently available.